haiwera-silk-cd/magento-devdocs/guides/v2.2/payments-integrations/payment-gateway/error-code-mapper.md

 Merchants | `<module>/adminhtml`
 Customers | `<module>/frontend`

-The files placed in the `adminhtml` and `frontend` directories ensure that customers and store administrators see only audience-specific messages.
-For example, a customer should see error messages when a credit card fails verfication due to mis-entered data and similar reasons.
+The files placed in the `adminhtml` and `frontend` directories ensure that customers and store administrators see only audience-specific messages. 例如， a customer should see error messages when a credit card fails verfication due to mis-entered data and similar reasons.
 The store's administrator should have more detailed descriptions of why an attempt to create an invoice or refund failed.

 The  [braintree_error_mapping.xml]({{ site.mage2200url }}app/code/Magento/Braintree/etc/braintree_error_mapping.xml) file provides an example  collection: